“In the midst of pain, I received peace, at the point of death, my freedom. And though I will die a condemned man, I will live eternally pardoned.

 Then looking over at Jesus and the sign that was over his head the thief said in a trembling voice,

 “Lord remember me when you come into your kingdom.”

-Jesus turned his head and gazed over at the man on the cross next to him and said,
+Jesus turned his head and gazed over at the man on the cross next to him.

 “I tell you the truth, today you will be with me in paradise.”